Pridestalkerr/regex/README.md

 Regex parsing implementation.
 The algorithm converts a regex into it's corresponding minimal DFA using Glushkov's Construction and bitmasking of states to achieve a good compromise between time and space efficiency.

-Will write a white/black paper on the used algorithm as soon as I have some free time.
+Will write a short documentation on the used algorithm as soon as I have some free time.